11.26.2025 – but beating the team

 Maybe back then, just because they had flags those guys didn’t think they needed to call a penalty on every play.

-when no leadership there are no rules, no rules there are no boundaries
+there are no rules, no rules there

 When I was a kid there were college athletic conferences that were set up regionally across America.